AlexanderKosik/kickstart_regex/content/char_classes.md

 We add some constraints to our email validation (still far from production ready):

-- at least 1 arbitrary character (upper or lowercase)
+- at least 1 arbitrary character (upper or lowercase, no number, no special chars)
 - followed by an "`@`" symbol
 - followed by at least 3 arbitrary characters
 - followed by a dot "`.`"
-- followed by at least 2 arbitrary characters (but no numbers)
+- followed by at least 2 arbitrary characters (upper or lowercase, no number, no special chars)

 ```python
 import re